davidmcclure/news-vec/notebooks/thesis/thesis.md

       weighted avg       0.52      0.51      0.50     28212
 ```

-Where, on some labels, the model is almost perfect -- 100% precision for The Daily Caller; 79% recall for BuzzFeed; 75% precision for BuzzFeed.
+Where, for a some outlets, the model is almost perfect -- 100% precision for The Daily Caller.
 Which, in a sense, almost seems *too* good.
 It could be that The Daily Caller is just that distinctive, but, more likely, this suggests that there is some kind of unambiguous lexical signal in the headlines that's making the task trivial in some cases.

 To get a sense of which features are doing the heavy lifting, we can skim off ngrams with strongest chi-squared statistic for each outlet: